Afrin, Syria: Turkish military incursion

 On 14 March 2018, Redur Xelil, the senior official of the Syrian Democratic Forces accused Turkey of settling Arab and Turkmen families in the villages captured by Turkish army.
 A senior Turkish official denied the accusations.

 On 18 March 2018, on the 58th day of Operation Olive Branch, the Syrian National Army and the Turkish Armed Forces captured Afrin from the YPG and the YPJ.
 Shortly after its capture, SNA fighters looted parts of the city and destroyed numerous Kurdish symbols, including a statue of Kāve, as Turkish Army troops solidified control by raising Turkish flags and banners over the city.
 In areas which were captured by the Olive Branch forces, the Turkish Red Crescent (TRC) has provided population with help which covered the basic needs between 15 February and 15 March 2018.

 After the capture of Afrin by the Turkish led forces, the city came under the control of the Government of Turkey, which provides the administration.

 On 12 April 2018, a Turkish-backed interim council was elected in Afrin, consisting of 20 "elders from the city" – 11 Kurds, eight Arabs, and one Turkmen, Turkish state media reported.
 The council is headed by a Kurd named Zuhair Haider who, in an interview with the state-run Anadolu Agency, expressed his gratitude to Turkey and vowed to "serve" the local citizens.

 In June 2018, the United Nations published a report stating that the security situation under Turkish-backed rebel control remains volatile.
 The OHCHR had received reports of lawlessness and rampant criminality, such as theft, harassment, cruel treatment and other abuse, and murders committed by several Turkish-backed armed groups, especially by the Sultan Murad and Hamza Divisions.
 The OCHR stated that civilians, particularly ethnic Kurds from Afrin, are being targeted for discrimination by the same Turkish-backed fighters.

 On 2 August 2018, Amnesty International reported that the Turkish forces were giving Syrian armed groups free rein to commit serious human rights abuses against civilians in the northern city of Afrin.
 The research had found the Turkish-backed fighters have involved in arbitrary detentions, torture, forced displacement, enforced disappearances, confiscation of property, and looting.

-On 28 April 2020, a bombing in Afrin killed 40 people, including 11 children.
+On 28 April 2020, a bombing in Afrin killed 46 people, including 11 children.
 No group claimed responsibility.
 Turkey blamed the YPG for the attack.

 On 11 October 2021, a car bombing killed at least six people.

 Hay'at Tahrir al-Sham (HTS) entered the city on 13 October 2022, during clashes between SNA groups in the region.
 They later retreated.

 A group affiliated with the Syrian caretaker government, described as "Public Security Forces", entered Afrin in early February 2025.
-On September 2025, the Afrin administration's press unit told the Rudaw Media Network that the Turkish intelligence, provincial, special forces, gendarmerie, counter-terrorism, and police forces in the Syrian Kurd city of Afrin have completely withdrawn from the city center and districts.
+In September 2025, the Afrin administration's press unit told the Rudaw Media Network that the Turkish intelligence, provincial, special forces, gendarmerie, counter-terrorism, and police forces in the Syrian Kurd city of Afrin have completely withdrawn from the city center and districts.